ShibamCrS/Tofa/README.md

 ```
 To change number of Faults, set `EXP` in `attack.cpp` (e.g., for 16 faults, `int EXP = 16;`)

-## Attack Realization Using ChipWhisperer Lite
+# Attack Realization Using ChipWhisperer Lite

 We use the ChipWhisperer-Lite  CW1173  evaluation board, as shown below.
 It has XMEGA and ARM targets as shown in `./setup.jpeg`.

  <!-- <div  align="center"><img  src="./setup.jpeg"  width="400"  height="200"></div> -->

-# HOW TO INDUCE THE FAULTS AND PERFORM KEY RECOVERY?
+## How To Induce The Faults And Perform Key Recovery?
 The following two commands are sufficient to build the necessary dependencies, induce faults, and perform final key recovery in the `Tofa/gift<128/64>` folder.

 > $ python setup.py build_ext --inplace